Skip to Content

 Get a Water Test and Install a Water Filtration System

 If you are interested in learning what type of water you have in your home and making a change from hard to soft water or vice versa, scheduling an appointment with a water treatment expert is the perfect place to start.
-At Fontus Water Treatment, we can give you on-site water testing results and help you upgrade your water system to your needs.
+At FONTUS Water Treatment, we can give you on-site water testing results and help you upgrade your water system to your needs.

 Contact us at (207) 865-8165 or visit our website to learn what type of water is in your home!